 To transfer a file from the local host to the remote host, the SEND command is used.
-The example below sends the file move.fil from the current local directory /guest on the UNIX host to the current remote directory (or TSO/E Prefix) GUEST1 on an IBM MVS host.
-Since all NetEx/eFT commands can be pre-defined with
+The example below sends the file TEST5.TXT;1 from the current local directory SYS\$SYSROOT:[TEST] on the OpenVMS host to the current remote directory /export/home/test1 on UNIX host.
+Since all eFT commands can be pre-defined with reasonable site defaults, the typical user would just type SEND followed by the source file name.
+The status line indicates the file has successfully been transferred.
+Notice that eFT uses the source file name to create a default destination file name when one isn't specified.